raycui2011/bike-driving/README.md

 ### Usage

-Any text file containing Robot commands can be used.
+Any text file containing Bike commands can be used.

 ``` bash
 php bike-driving.php commands/corner-to-corner